shikokuchuo/nanonext/README.md

 #### Windows

-For R \>= 4.2 using the ‘Rtools42’ or ‘Rtools43’ toolchains, ‘libnng’
+For R \>= 4.2 using the ‘Rtools42’ or newer toolchains, ‘libnng’ v1.8.0
-v1.8.0 and ‘libmbedtls’ v3.6.0 LTS will be automatically compiled from the package sources during installation.
+and ‘libmbedtls’ v3.6.0 LTS will be automatically compiled from the package sources during installation.

 For previous R versions, pre-compiled ‘libnng’ v1.8.0 and ‘libmbedtls’ v3.6.0 LTS libraries are downloaded and used for installation instead.